confluentinc/ksql/docs/developer-guide/create-a-table.rst

     ---------------------------
     ksql>

-Inspect the table by using a SELECT statement.
+Observe the changes happening to the table using a streaming SELECT statement.

 .. code:: sql

-    SELECT * FROM pageviews_table;
+    SELECT * FROM pageviews_table EMIT CHANGES;

 Your output should resemble: